 Bell palsy is sudden weakness on one side of your face.
-It happens when a nerve in your face (called the facial nerve) swells and gets squeezed.
+It happens when a nerve in your face (called the facial nerve) is affected.

 Symptoms start suddenly, usually within hours.
 Within 48 to 72 hours, your symptoms are as bad as they’ll get.